Select Page

 Glenn DiCostanzo blog post

 With ideas founded on shared moral principles, MLK pivots from defending his actions to criticizing his critics for their inaction.
-This pivot is a key element of the letter, and it is worth studying how politely and respectfully MLK states his criticisms while still being direct and uncompromising.
+This pivot is a key element of the letter, and it is worth noting how politely and respectfully MLK makes this criticism while still being direct and uncompromising.
 The pivot opens the dialogue to the wider audience and demonstrates thought leadership in action.
-He works to inform and transform his listener’s perspectives, clarifying their involvement in light of shared ideas and shared moral principles.
-I believe the previously established moral principles most enable this pivot.

 Leading with moral principles isn’t easy, but it is effective.
 The path forward may prove long and arduous, but you’ll have the satisfaction of doing the right thing right.
 In celebration of MLK day this year, 2022, consider reading or re-reading “Letter from Birmingham Jail.”
 Among many other benefits, it will provide a lesson in leadership.